Monge-Amp\`ere gravitating fluids. Least action principles and particle systems: - for a -fluid. Quantum force?

 on $\Rn$ is the equilibrium measure of the Markov process with generator

-where the scalar function $U:\Rn\to\RR$ is differentiable and $ \epsilon>0$.
+where the function $m:\Rn\to(0, \infty)$ is positive everywhere and differentiable.
 It is assumed that there is a unique path measure $R^m$ that solves the martingale problem with generator $A^m$ and initial measure $m.$ Denoting $(X_t) _{ t_0\le t\le t_1}$ the canonical process, this is equivalent to

-where $B ^{ R^m}$ is an $R^m$-Brownian motion.
-Not only $R^m$ is $m$-stationary, but also it is reversible.
+where $B ^{ R^m}$ is an $R^m$-Brownian motion. \emph{Not only $R^m$ is $m$-stationary, but also it is reversible.}